 Book promotion generally starts on the day your book goes on sale.

-There are many options when it comes to paid and free book promotion ideas.
+There are many options for paid and free book promotion ideas.

 But only thinking about your book promotion after your book is on sale is a bad move.

 You need your promotions to start on day one and continue on a planned rotation or frequency.

 You need to prepare a plan with your different promotion ideas and schedule them well ahead of time.

 When you prepare your promotion plan, make sure that you prioritize the first day, week, and month.

 Then keep it going for the following six months or more.